abhi18av/DTU_8th_Sem_Project/README.md

 - Explore the usage of Category Theory ( Haskell oriented ) to various Linguistics Models

-- We based this project on the exploratory grounds based on the book by \textbf{Paul Chilton (2014) - Language, Space and Mind
+- We based this project on the exploratory grounds based on the book by Paul Chilton (2014) - Language, Space and Mind

 - Gained knowledge about modeling language parser in a strictly Functional programming environment such as Haskell